Family Discussion Kit

 It is important to know your family’s donation decisions because in Australia the family is always asked to confirm the donation decision of the deceased before donation for transplantation can proceed.
 A family is able to know each other's decisions by having a memorable discussion.

 After you have discovered the facts about organ and tissue donation, made an informed decision and discussed this decision, there are other actions you can take.
 Stay in touch, get involved and help us continue to raise awareness.
 Here are some suggestions:

 Become a Facebook fan: www.facebook.com/DonateLifeAustralia.
 Add your comments and contribute to discussions.
 You can also indicate that you are a registered organ and tissue donor on your Facebook Timeline.

 Contact your local DonateLife agency to request materials to support you in hosting an awareness raising event.

-Discuss organ donation with extended family and friends and help us to dispel the myths and close the gap between people supporting organ and tissue donation and those that actually consent to it when the time comes.
+Discuss organ and tissue donation with extended family and friends.
 Encourage people to Discover the facts, Decide about becoming a donor and register your decision and, most importantly, Discuss this decision with family and friends.

 Get involved with a local community organisation

 Community organisations play a very important role within the organ and tissue donation and transplantation sector.
 They provide both essential awareness events to the Australian community and also act as advocates for the community, within the clinical sector and with government.